cloudfoundry/gorouter/README.md

   "minimumRegisterIntervalInSeconds": 5
 }
 ```
+After a `router.start` message is received by a client, the client should send `router.register` messages.
+This ensures that the new router can update its routing table and synchronize with existing routers.

 If a component comes online after the router, it must make a NATS request
 called `router.greet` in order to determine the interval.
 The response to this
 message will be the same format as `router.start`.

-The format of route updates are as follows:
+The format of the `router.register` message is as follows:

 ```json
 {